-First of all, if you’re finding that you can no longer handle what life has handed you at this moment this is what you must do: get your phone and call this number if you’re Canadian: 1-833-456-4566, and this number if you’re American: 1-800-273-8255.
+First of all, if you’re struggling with mental health and it’s becoming more than you can handle this is what you must do: get your phone and call this number if you’re Canadian: 1-833-456-4566, and this number if you’re American: 1-800-273-8255.
 Those are crisis lines.
 If you’re feeling like you’re at the end of your rope you MUST get yourself some help.
 If you feel you are a danger to yourself or others please call 9-1-1.
 Don’t take chances, Mom.
 You’re worth getting yourself the help you need.
 Stop reading this and call right now.
 Please.

 I see you there.

 You’ve got a smile forced upon your face.
 It’s beautiful, but it’s not real.

 You dragged yourself out of bed this morning, acknowledging the fact that life still has to go on despite your pain.
 There are children to feed, jobs to go to, commitments to keep.
 It’s so incredibly daunting and you’re exhausted, but you troop on because that’s what you do.
 You don’t skip a beat, and you never complain.

 You’re trying to uphold the facade that everything is okay, even though you know it’s not.
 You don’t want to inflict your hardship on your children or worry your significant other.
 The idea that you can do it all is not something you can let go of.
 You want to keep all outsiders under the impression that you have everything under control, and that everything is just fine.